Tomato Clock

 Overview

-Tomato Clock is a Chrome extension and companion website used to run Pomodoro timers, optionally block distracting sites during work sessions, and unlock premium features through an advertising flow.
+Tomato Clock | Screen Lab are Chrome extensions and companion websites.
+Tomato Clock is used to run Pomodoro timers and optionally block distracting sites during work sessions.
+Screen Lab is used to take screenshots and create mockups.
+Both may unlock premium features through an advertising flow.

 Data We Process